EDUCBA Logo

 In MySQL, the result set containing the succeeding columns will be returned as output after the SHOW TRIGGERS statement:

-- Table: It denotes the database table that is attached with the trigger created.
+• Table: It denotes the database table attached to the trigger created.

-- Character_set_client: It determines the character set through which the statements are provided by the client.
-It sets the session value when the trigger was created of the character_set_client system type of variable.
+• Character_set_client: It determines the character set through which the client provides the statements.
+The trigger sets the session value when creating the trigger for the character_set_client system variable type.

-- Collation_connection: This is important for the evaluations of literal strings but columns have their own provided collation with higher precedence.
+• Collation_connection: This is important for evaluating literal strings, but columns have their own provided collation with higher precedence.

-- Database Collation: Defines groups of rules to compare and order the character strings in MySQL.
-It denotes the collation of the database in the server with which the trigger is related.
+• Database Collation: Defines groups of rules to compare and order the character strings in MySQL.
+It denotes the database collation in the server with which the trigger is related.

 Examples to Implement MySQL SHOW Triggers